amazon-archives/aws-full-stack-template/workshop/readme.md

 ## Part 2: Extensions

+In this part of the workshop, you will spin up the [Search API Extension](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions/search-api), explore the architecture of the Extension, and understand how to take a basic application like the Goals app in AWS Full-Stack Template and turn it into something different by adding components.

+### Prerequisite
+This part requires [Part 1: Step 2](#step-2-deploy-aws-full-stack-template-in-your-own-aws-account) and [Part 1: Step 4](#step-4-open-the-endpoint-from-cloudformation) of the workshop to be completed first.
+This will ensure you have a functioning instance of AWS Full-Stack Template up and running that you can add on to.

 ### Section 1: Deploy a search extension to AWS Full-Stack Template

-### Getting started

-In this section, you will start with the application you deployed in **Part 1** with AWS Full-Stack Template and deploy an extension (via CloudFormation) to add onto the application.
-The purpose of this section is to illustrate how you can take a basic application like the Goals app and turn it into something different by adding components.

 #### Step 1: Deploy the search extension in your AWS account